Spelkington/triangle/Laws/Constitution.md

 #### Approval of Chapter Budgets

-Each academic year, the Executive Board of our Chapter, led by our Chapter Treasurer, shall present a Budget to the Legislature of our Chapter prior to the submission of dues for the first term of the academic year.
+Each academic term, the Executive Board of our Chapter, led by our Chapter Treasurer, shall present a Budget to the Legislature of our Chapter prior to the submission of dues for the first term of the academic term.

-The Legislature of our Chapter shall convene to discuss the Budget presented by our Chapter Treasurer prior to the submission of dues for the first term of the academic year.
+The Legislature of our Chapter shall convene to discuss the Budget presented by our Chapter Treasurer prior to the submission of dues of every academic term.

 The Legislature of our Chapter may approve the Budget presented by our Chapter Legislature by a **simple majority** of a standard quorum.
-Until a new Budget is approved, our Treasurer shall allocate money according to the previous academic year's budget.
+Until a new Budget is approved, our Treasurer shall allocate money according to the previous academic term's budget.

 #### Bids for Membership